-Properties designated as Light Industrial are recognized as having potential for activities such as light industry - as defined in the zoning bylaw - such as retail or wholesale sales, gasoline service station, general repair outlet, office, restaurant, moving and light storage, marina and boat building.
-One caretaker residence is permitted as a benefit to the industrial operation.
+Properties designated as Light Industrial are recognized as having potential for activities such as light industry, as defined in the zoning bylaw, such as retail, wholesale and storage...

 ii.
 Heavy Industrial:

 The minimum size of new and existing parcels subdivided lots shall be 2.0 hectares, subject to Provincial ministry approvals.